 This may not be something you really ever stopped to think about.
 You probably just grab a shovel and start digging or planting.
 I have a lot of flower gardens.
 So that means a lot of planting in the spring.

-Before I invested in my ergonomic garden tools my hands would end up swollen and black and blue from the pressure of the shovel.
+Before I invested in my ergonomic garden tools, my hands would end up swollen.
+They would be black and blue from the pressure of the shovel.
 Last summer I started investing in some adaptive garden tools.
 OH MY!
 What a difference it made!
 It was an easy decision this year to complete my set.

 I was a little skeptical at first, so I bought just one shovel.
 However after using them, I would definitely recommend to go ahead and buy the set.
 You’re going to end up wanting to buy all the tools anyway and it will save you money in the long run to buy them all at once.
 But, if you aren’t quite ready to take the plunge, you can purchase each of the tools separately.

-Have some kind of a garden tool bag to keep all your gardening tools in.
+Have some sort of a garden tool bag to keep all your gardening tools in.
 This will help reduce the amount of stooping, bending and reaching you have to do.
-Not to mention the many trips back and forth to the shed or garage to get all the tools you have forgotten.
+You will also avoid making many trips back and forth to the shed or garage.
+This eliminates the need to get all the tools you have forgotten.
 Keep all your gardening hand tools together in one place with one of these handy garden tool bags.

 Amazon has some great garden tote bags to choose from.

-Use a low-to-the-ground, wheeled utility cart to transfer gardening supplies to the garden to prevent excess pressure on your hands, wrists, elbows, knees and shoulder joints.
+Use a low-to-the-ground, wheeled utility cart to transfer gardening supplies to the garden.
+This helps prevent excess pressure on your hands, wrists, elbows, knees and shoulder joints.
 Enlist the help of someone to load the cart when possible, especially heavy bags of soil and fertilizer.
 If you are on your own, buy soil and fertilizers in smaller, easy-to-lift bags.

 Amazon has a wide variety of wheeled utility carts made by Gorilla Carts.